midtown-ai/glossary/glossary/s.md

 # Supertranslate AI Company

- An [AI Company][Company] Focus on generating subtitle for a given video (check the meditation video!)
+ An [company] that focuses on generating subtitle for a given video (check the meditation video!)

  More at:
   * mediation video - [https://twitter.com/ramsri_goutham/status/1619620737509396483](https://twitter.com/ramsri_goutham/status/1619620737509396483)